 Student investigated by uni for harassment (19 June 2016) NZ

 Workplace sexism: we still don’t want to talk about it, by Kate Jenkins (1 June 2016) Australia.
-A sole reference to male victimisation in an article that otherwise implies sexism only affects men – should we be glad or sad?
+A sole reference to male victimisation in an article that otherwise implies sexism only affects women.
 I’d suggest that one reason why men “don’t want to talk about it” is the strongly gendered nature of the debate which is equal parts disinterested and dismissive of men’s concerns.

 Update on Rates of Violence in Male and Female Exotic Dancers (18 May 2016) France.
 Reddit discussion thread with linked article – be sure to click through to the earlier study which showed roughly equal rates of harassment/abuse of male versus female performers.

 Workplace (In)Equality (7 May 2016) Reddit discussion thread.
 On situations where men & women are paid the same but men routinely given the harder jobs.

 Exclusive: Calgary call centre dispatchers accuse female colleagues of sexual harassment (26 April 2016) Australian Human Rights Commission and state anti-discrimination agencies, are you hearing this?
 This is what happens when you focus on harassment of women 100% of the time:

 “She turned towards me and she said, you can’t sexually harass a man”

 Are Sexual Favors In The Workplace Discrimination against Men?
 (11 April 2016) with related Reddit discussion thread here.

 Men are victims of sexism too (18 March 2016) Some interesting readers comments